 We have already emphasized that each exerciser is specific and that each activity requires a different type of diet, but nutritionists have some universal recommendations on diet before and after training.
 It is an unwritten rule that food before training should provide enough energy to withstand the training effort.
 Foods rich in complex carbohydrates, such as rice, potatoes, barley and oats, and a small amount of protein are recommended.
 The meal should not be eaten immediately before exercise but an hour, two earlier to avoid possible discomfort of a full stomach during exertion.

 In addition, you should pay attention to how much you eat.
 When we talk about weight loss, if the intake is too high, even discipline in training can not bring the desired results.
 They do not say in vain that the easiest part is to do an hour of training, and the hardest part is to control yourself for the remaining 23 hours when it comes to food intake.
+Try Vital Reds which is a nutritional product that comes in the form of a red berry-flavored drink powder.
+This product will help you to maintain your weight, ease digestive symptoms like bloating, improve your skin, and increase your energy levels

 >> If you do at least recreational sports, you’ve probably heard of dietary supplements that could help you build or better performance and endurance.
 Still, they are not for everyone. <<